 - New shoots will start to grow in about 3 days.

-- Cut again and again for recipes.
+- Cut and recut the green shoots to use for recipes.

 Christine